Warren Buffett: The Billion-Dollar King of Abortion

 Business and Media Instituteâs Sean Long contributed to this report.

-â Mike Ciandella is Staff Writer/Analyst for MRC Business at the Media Research Center.
+â Mike Ciandella is MRC Business Senior Analyst at the Media Research Center.
 Follow Mike Ciandella on Twitter.